graphsense/graphsense-python/docs/TxsApi.md

     api_instance = txs_api.TxsApi(api_client)
     currency = "btc" # str | The cryptocurrency (e.g., btc)
     tx_hash = "ab188013" # str | The transaction hash
+    include_io = False # bool | Whether to include inputs/outputs of a transaction (UTXO only) (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try:
         # Returns details of a specific transaction identified by its hash.
         api_response = api_instance.get_tx(currency, tx_hash)
+        pprint(api_response)
+    except graphsense.ApiException as e:
+        print("Exception when calling TxsApi->get_tx: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Returns details of a specific transaction identified by its hash.
+        api_response = api_instance.get_tx(currency, tx_hash, include_io=include_io)
         pprint(api_response)
     except graphsense.ApiException as e:
         print("Exception when calling TxsApi->get_tx: %s\n" % e)